andrewharp/ComfyUI-EasyNodes/readme.md

 ## New in 0.3:

 - Renamed to ComfyUI-EasyNodes (from ComfyUI-Annotations) to better reflect the package's goal (rather than the means)
-- Module reloading: automatically reload your nodes when you edit the source to speed up dev iteration time
+- Automatic module reloading: if you edit your node source, immediately see the changes
-- LLM-based debugging
+- LLM-based debugging: optionally have ChatGPT take a crack at fixing your code
-- Set node colors (without touching JavaScript)
+- Set node colors via Python argument (no JavaScript required)
-- Add preview text and images to nodes (without touching JavaScript)
+- Add preview text and images to nodes via show_text and show_image Python functions, no JavaScript required.
-- Show info tooltips and source links for EasyNodes nodes
+- Tooltips and deep links to node source code
-- A few bug fixes
+- Bug fixes

 ## Features